Wichelstowe: Transport

-Governance
+Government

-East Wichel is part of Central Swindon South civil parish, and the first tier of local government is South Swindon Parish Council.
-Middle and West Wichel are part of Wroughton civil parish, and the first tier of local government is Wroughton Parish Council.
+East Wichel is part of South Swindon civil parish, while Middle and West Wichel are part of Wroughton and Wichelstowe civil parish.
+The first tier of local government is the respective parish councils.
 The local authority is Swindon Borough Council, a unitary authority.
-Wichelstowe forms part of the council's Wroughton and Wichelstowe ward.
+West and Middle Wichel form part of the council's Wroughton and Wichelstowe ward, while East Wichel is within Old Town ward; each ward elects three members of the council.

+For national elections, Wichelstowe straddles two constituencies; East Wichel lies within the Swindon South constituency, while Middle and West Wichel are in the East Wiltshire constituency.